Ragmthy/Xintra_Airbuzzed_Walkthrough/README.md

 More information about the labs can be found [here](https://www.xintra.org/labs).

 ## Repo:
-This time around, I've uploaded the walkthrough as one [singular scroll](https://github.com/Ragmthy/Xintra_Airbuzzed_Walkthrough/blob/main/Airbuzzed%20Lab%20Walkthrough%20-%20Final.md) 📜
+This time around, I've uploaded the walkthrough as one [singular scroll](https://github.com/Ragmthy/Xintra_Airbuzzed_Walkthrough/blob/main/Airbuzzed%20Lab%20Walkthrough%20-%20Final.md) 📜 It can be read entirely here.

-- Will need more time to push it up section by section at a later date.

 ### Extra Resources that helped along the way:
 1. Understanding of [LNK files](https://belkasoft.com/forensic-analysis-of-lnk-files)